Tachograph and drivers' hours

 The Driver & Vehicle Agency (DVA) checks up to 25,000 tachograph records per year.

-New tachographs for international journeys
+New rules for tachographs for international journeys

 Rules